antonespo/data-structures-and-algorithms/src/data-structure/heap.md

 4. **Insertion and Deletion**:
    - Insertions and deletions maintain the heap property through restructuring (heapify operations).

+## Insertion in a Heap

+When inserting an element into a heap, the following steps are performed:

+1. **Add the New Element**:

+   - The new element is added at the end of the heap (at the last position in the array representation) to maintain the complete tree property.

+2. **Heapify Up Operation**:
+   - The newly added element may violate the heap property if it is smaller or larger than its parent (depending on whether it’s a Min or Max Heap).
+   - To restore the heap property, the element is repeatedly swapped with its parent until the heap property is restored.
+This process is called **heapify up**.

+## Extraction in a Heap

+When extracting the minimum or maximum element from a heap, the following steps are performed:

+1. **Swap and Remove the Root**:

+   - The root element, which is the minimum (in a Min Heap) or maximum (in a Max Heap), is removed.
+   - To maintain the complete tree property, the last element in the heap is moved to the root position.

+2. **Heapify Down Operation**:
+   - The element that was moved to the root may violate the heap property.
+   - To restore the heap property, the element is repeatedly swapped with its smallest (Min Heap) or largest (Max Heap) child until the heap property is restored.
+This process is called **heapify down**.

 ## Complexity

 | Operation       | Time Complexity | Space Complexity |